DJ.Studio vs. rekordbox - DJ Software Comparison

 The overall workflow for Rekordbox DJ will be familiar to anybody who has used traditional mixing hardware (or software) before.
 This emulates the workflow of mixing on physical DJ gear like CDJs or another DJ controller.
 Scratch DJs may prefer the offerings of Serato FX, Serato DJ intro, or other Serato products over Rekordbox, although this is ultimately just a matter of taste.

-You can still use connected DJ hardware and professional DJ equipment to give yourself a more hands-on feel if that's your preference, although you can only connect Pioneer DJ equipment, rather than generic DJ gear.
+You can still use connected DJ hardware and professional DJ equipment to give yourself a more hands-on feel if that's your preference, although its deepest integration is within the AlphaTheta/Pioneer DJ ecosystem and supported hardware list.
 If you can't connect Pioneer DJ equipment then I'd look at a different software.
 It has a few cool features when using it with a Pioneer CDJ setup.

 The rekordbox mobile app enables users to manage their cloud library and prepare their DJ sets on the move.
 This is a pretty handy feature, and you can sync your rekordbox library in the cloud, and manage hot cues remotely from a mobile device.
 You can also use it for creating playlists.
 You can download rekordbox mobile from your smartphone store.

-It does only have relatively basic features, and you will need a creative subscription plan, which is bought using the in-app subscription.
+It does only have relatively basic features, and certain cloud and advanced mobile features require an eligible paid plan.
 Still, it's probably worth this for a certain DJ lifestyle, as the cloud library sync feature is super handy in some cases.

 DJ.Studio Controls and INterface